Catan: Film/television adaptation

 A short film titled The Lord of Catan was released in 2014.
 Actors Amy Acker and Fran Kranz starred in the film as a married couple enmeshed in an increasingly intense game of Catan.

 In February 2015, Variety announced that producer Gail Katz had purchased the film and TV rights to The Settlers of Catan.
 Katz said, "The island of Catan is a vivid, visual, exciting and timeless world with classic themes and moral challenges that resonate today.
 There is a tremendous opportunity to take what people love about the game and its mythology as a starting point for the narrative".
 In October 2017, Variety reported that Sony Pictures was negotiating to acquire the rights to adapt it into a film, with Gail Katz still attached to the project.
+Netflix acquired the global rights to develop Catan in several audio-visual works in October 2025, including a film and television series.

 Tournaments

 U.S. National Championship

 Every year, thousands of Americans compete at local qualifying Catan tournaments in the United States.
-The winners of those tournaments are then guaranteed a seat at the Catan United States National Championship, which is held every year at the Origins Game Fair in Columbus, Ohio.
+The winners of those tournaments are then guaranteed a seat at the Catan United States National Championship.

+During the 2024 Catan US National Championship, Drew Elliott, a Catan YouTuber known as DandyDrew, won the final event in Saint Paul Minnesota on September 8, 2024.
+Drew will represent the US at the World Championships in 2025, to be held in Germany.

 World Championship

-The first Catan World Championship was held in 2002 at the game fair "Internationalen Spieltage” in Essen, Germany.
+The first Catan World Championship was held in 2002 at the game fair "Internationalen Spieltage" in Essen, Germany.
 It took place there every year until 2008, when it was hosted at Gen Con Indy, in the United States.
 Since then, the Catan World Championship has taken place every two years, with the location alternating between the United States and Germany.

 In 2018, there were participants in the World Championship from over forty countries.
 A maximum of two players per country are allowed to participate.

 To be eligible to compete in the World Championship, all players must be over the age of 18, as well as a citizen or permanent resident of the country in which they are competing.

 The World Championship is structured in three rounds: the preliminary round, the semifinals, and the finals.
 The preliminary round consists of three games, of which the top sixteen players advance to the semifinals.
 The semifinals are seeded based first on wins, then points, and then the quality of victory (percentage of total points earned per game) in the preliminary round games.
 The winner of each semifinal game then advances to the finals.
 The winner of the finals becomes the Catan World Champion.

-As of March 2020, all Catan local qualifying tournaments have been postponed until 1 June 2020 due to the COVID-19 pandemic.
-Many national championships (including the U.S., Canada, and the UK) have also been postponed or canceled.
-On 12 May 2020 Catan Studio announced that they planned to postpone the Catan World Championship one full year, to November 2021.
-On 26 January 2021, another update further postponed it until November 2022.
-The event is still planned to take place in Valletta, Malta.
+The 2020 championship was postponed because of the COVID-19 pandemic; it was eventually held in Valletta, Malta, in 2022.

 Here is a list of past winners and finalists of the Catan World Championship.